Learn Equestrian Tai Chi®

 The Benefits of Equestrian Tai Chi

-Like us, our horses also have energetic bodies, when you practice Equestrian Tai Chi, it has the effect of merging your energy field with that of your horse’s, so that your actions smooth both your energy – and your horse’s energy – calming, relaxing and removing blockages from both of you.
+Like us, our horses also have energetic bodies, when you practice Equestrian Tai Chi, it has the effect of bringing your energy field into harmony with that of your horse’s, so that your actions smooth both your energy – and your horse’s energy – calming, relaxing and removing blockages from both of you.

 Most horses appreciate this smooth flow of energy and they communicate this to us through their behaviour, often dropping their heads and having a relaxed look in their eye.

 Horses intuitively know how we feel internally, because they are able to sense our emotions and feelings.

 The mutual energy field that develops, benefits both you and your horse, it flows from you to your horse, and from your horse back to you.